Represented by Literary Agent Brent Taylor at TriadaUS Literary Agency

 A few years ago, I returned to the island, found the yellow apartment where I lived with my family, walked the road to the beach that we had walked so many times before.
 I knew that I risked altering my memories, as the present layered its sharp reality over the stories of my past.
 I was excited to return, but a little nervous, wondering if I was jeopardizing the magic I had conjured around this island, around myself.
 So much had changed, yet certain landmarks remained.
 I realized as I left the island that I would probably never return, not physically.

-I still go there often.
 The magic remains.